 So what is VoIP exactly?
 Should your business make the transition to it, too?
-In this beginner's guide, you’ll find detailed answers to these questions as well as more information to help you with understanding how the system works.
+In this beginner's guide, you’ll find detailed answers to these questions as well as more information to help you understand how the system works.

 What is VoIP?